Siuumanth/MARVEL/Level-2-/level2.md

 - **Continuous Deployment (CD)** automates the release process, pushing changes to production automatically after passing all tests, while **Continuous Delivery** prepares the code for deployment but requires manual approval to push it live.
 ### CI/CD with Jenkins:
-Jenkins is an automation platform that allows you to **build, test, and deploy** software using pipelines.
-It is widely used in CI/CD to streamline the software development process.

 I first familiarized myself with the Jenkins UI and learnt how to `create and scheduling jobs, logging, running jobs, managing teams, etc.`  I tested it on a simple Java application.
 The setup was able to pull the code from Github, and run tests to get an output and log it.